dfinity/interface-spec/spec/index.md

 :::

 This method returns a [SEC1](https://www.secg.org/sec1-v2.pdf) encoded ECDSA public key for the given canister using the given derivation path.
 If the `canister_id` is unspecified, it will default to the canister id of the caller.
 The `derivation_path` is a vector of variable length byte strings.
+Each byte string may be of arbitrary length, including empty.
+The total number of strings in `derivation_path` can be at most 255.
 The `key_id` is a struct specifying both a curve and a name.
 The availability of a particular `key_id` depends on implementation.

 For curve `secp256k1`, the public key is derived using a generalization of BIP32 (see [ia.cr/2021/1330, Appendix D](https://ia.cr/2021/1330)).
 To derive (non-hardened) [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)-compatible public keys, each byte string (`blob`) in the `derivation_path` must be a 4-byte big-endian encoding of an unsigned integer less than 2<sup>31</sup>.